gitkraken/gitkraken-client-docs/gitkraken-client/interface.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/4uSXlUUU0ds?ecver=1" frameborder="0" allowfullscreen></iframe>
 </div>

-Referred to as the left "ref" panel, GitKraken Client shows the properties below specific to your repository.
+Referred to as the left "ref" panel, GitKraken Desktop shows the properties below specific to your repository.

 * The panel and each section can be collapsed or expanded as needed.
 * The panel and each section can be resized by clicking and dragging.